ItsMrMillerTime/FarmPass/README.md

 This is a starting point—feel free to edit, customize, and extend!
 If you hit any issues or have suggestions, open a PR or issue in this repo.

-Happy launching Farm Pass! 🐄🌾🚜
+Happy launching Farm Hopper Pass! 🐄🌾🚜